Master of Science in Animal and Rangeland Science

 - Students must meet a set of coursework requirements consistent with career objectives in either animal science or rangeland ecology and management.
-Required undergraduate classes must be taken prior to admittance or while in their MS program.
+Required undergraduate classes must be taken prior to admittance or while in their graduate program.

 - Students emphasizing animal science must have completed a degree in (or similar to) animal science or veterinary science, or complete course work in physical sciences (6 credits), organic chemistry or biochemistry (6 credits), and biology, agriculture, or natural resources (24 credits, including genetics, anatomy, physiology, soils, hydrology, ecology or plant or animal science).